-Once your dog has determined that their new nail device isn’t going to eat them, there are other steps you can take to ensure that nail trimming anxiety is a thing of the past for both you and your dog.
+Once your dog has determined that their new nail device or nail trimmers isn’t going to eat them, there are other steps you can take to ensure that nail trimming anxiety is a thing of the past for both you and your dog.

 Since many dogs may not enjoy having their paws touched at all it can be a significant barrier to attempting at-home nail trimming.
 Introducing your dog to paw massages can be an effective way to turn that kind of touch into a positive and rewarding activity for you and your dog.

-Make sure that when you set aside time to massage your dog’s paws that you do not incorporate the nail trimmer during this time.
-Don’t even have it out or visible.
+Make sure that when you set aside time to massage your dog’s paws that you do not incorporate the nail trimmers during this time.
+Don’t even have it out or visible as you hold your dog’s paw.
 Having some treats handy to reward your dog when they allow you to handle their paws gently will shift the experience to a more positive one.
-Using vocal praise when your dog behaves well having their paws handled and massaged is important as well.
+Using vocal praise when your dog behaves well having their paws handled and massaged as you hold your dog’s paw is important as well.

 Gently massaging Lucy’s paws